Concrete Mix Calculator

 Online Calculator Features

-• an additional "Calculate Cost" function;
+• an optional "Calculate Cost" function for budgeting purposes;

 How the Calculator Works

-1. Required volume of concrete, in m3;
+1. The required concrete volume in m³;

-2. Desired concrete grade;
+2. The desired concrete grade;

-3. Select the size of the fine aggregate fraction, in mm;
+3. Select the size of the fine aggregate fraction in mm;

-4. Select the size of the coarse aggregate fraction, in mm;
+4. Select the size of the coarse aggregate fraction in mm;

-5. Select the cement grade;
+5. Choose the cement grade;

-• The price of 1 bag of cement;
+• The price per bag of cement;

 • The price of sand per ton;